MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Experiments

 \subsection{Visualization of Prediction and Reconstruction}

-\cref{visualization} (a) presents the visualization of prediction results.
-We conducted comparisons with PGBIG\cite{ma2022progressively} and Mixer\cite{bouazizi2022motionmixer} on challenging samples.
-In the 'Posing' and 'Discussion' actions, our model successfully captures significant upward/downward movements of the arms.
-This can be attributed to the utilization of past motion guidance, which enables the model to comprehend the influence of previous motion patterns on future sequences.
-We also provide reconstruction results with a mask rate of 75\% in \cref{visualization} (b).
-Similar to the property of mask-based pretraining\cite{he2022masked}, even with a high mask rate of 75\% for joints, the model can still accurately reconstruct the exact location of them.
+\cref{fig:vis-pred} presents the visualization of prediction results.
+We conducted comparisons with GCNext~\cite{wang2024gcnext} on challenging samples.
+Our model successfully captures significant movements of the arms and legs.
+This can be attributed to the utilization of past motion guidance, which enables the model to comprehend the influence of previous motion patterns on future sequences. \cref{fig:vis-pred-und} showcases the joint results of future motion prediction and future motion understanding, where our method consistently outputs motion sequences and semantic descriptions that are highly aligned.
+Furthermore, We provide reconstruction results with a mask rate of 75\% in \cref{fig:vis-recon}.
+Similar to the property of mask-based pretraining~\cite{he2022masked}, even with a high mask rate of 75\% for joints, the model can still accurately reconstruct the location of them.